 Topic coverage and on-page SEO (search engine optimization)

-In this step, aim to cover your topic in its entirety rather than focusing on a single keyword because it makes for better user experience.
+This step aims to cover your topic in its entirety rather than focusing on a single keyword because it makes for a better user experience.
 When the end-user finds good content that satisfies their search intent, they will spend more time on your page.
-You can also establish yourself as a subject matter expert.
-This signals the search engines you have great content and improves your search result ranking.
-You can use content optimization tools to make this step easier.
+Once you establish yourself as a subject matter expert, this signals the search engines you have great content and improves your search result ranking.
+You can use tools like Marketmuse, Frase or Surfer SEO to make this step easier.

 Selecting the right search terms is a critical step in your content marketing strategy.
 If you have a new website, then your potential customers won’t find you if you’re trying to rank for competitive terms that bigger brands are going after.
 It’s better to create an SEO strategy that aims to dominate long-tail keywords with low search volume and low competition.